larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 ### 80-cube

 OK, 80 cube is.
 It's again a
-pretty good one of of gospel and
+pretty good one of of Gosper and
-EMF farm according to my notes, so that indeed seems to be the case.
+AMF arm according to my notes, so that indeed seems to be the case.
-That's the same farm and TV be set up there.
+That's the same AMF arm and TV be set up there.
 (11:37)
 And this is fairly organized
 movie taking action where somebody